 Our post receives donations from members, friends of the American Legion, and estates of members and friends.
 We also receive monetary gifts in lieu of flowers for funerals of veterans.
 Business and corporate donors can also donate to the American Legion as a gift to a charity (501[c] war veterans charity).
-You can donate now by credit card.
+You can donate now by credit card through Square at the links below depending on the specific donation you would like to give.

 If you would like to make a cash donation to Chapel Hill’s American Legion Post 6, please make your check payable to: